Are We Prepared For A Killer Flu Epidemic?

 World War I was still raging.
 And then a suspicious disease appeared.

-In the spring of 1918, the first wave of cases wasn't all that bad.
+In the spring of 1918, the first wave of cases weren't all that bad.
 The death rate was low.
 But by November, the "mother of all flu pandemics" was spreading explosively across Asia, Europe and North America.

-Known as "La Grippe," the new flu strain killed quickly and at a high rate, especially among soldiers in the war.
-"The boys were coming in with colds and a headache and they were dead within two or three days," a French nurse wrote on November 11, 1918, the day of the Armistice.
+Known as "la grippe," the new flu strain killed quickly and at a high rate, especially among soldiers in the war.
+"The boys were coming in with colds and a headache, and they were dead within two or three days," a French nurse wrote on Nov.
+11, 1918, the day of the armistice.
 "Great big handsome fellows, healthy men, just came in and died.
-There was no rejoicing in Lille the night of the Armistice."
+There was no rejoicing in Lille the night of the armistice."

 Studies suggest the fatality rate was 20 times that seen in previous pandemics.
 Up to 2 percent of the people infected died.
 In the U.S., it took just five weeks to kill more than 500,000 people.
-By summer of 1919, a third of the world's population had been infected and at least 40 million people had died — about double the deaths caused by World War I. By this point, many people had picked up immunity to the strain, and the pandemic fizzled out.
+By summer of 1919, a third of the world's population had been infected and at least 40 million people had died.
+By this point, many people had picked up immunity to the strain, and the pandemic fizzled out.

 Yes, what I'm talking about is the notorious 1918 flu — the strain that went on to give rise to nearly all other influenza A strains circulating today (hence the nickname "mother").

 Since the 1918 flu, modern medicine has made huge strides.
-It's eradicated smallpox, nearly wiped out several other childhood diseases and found cures for some cancers.
+It has eradicated smallpox, nearly wiped out several other childhood diseases and found cures for some cancers.
 And just this past year, there have been glimpses that gene therapy may help with some genetic disorders, long thought to be incurable.

 But what about humanity's ability to stop a flu pandemic?
-Um... well, that has changed little in the past century.
+Um ... well, that has changed little in the past century.

 "If a virus like the 1918 flu struck again, we wouldn't be able to create a vaccine fast enough to make a big difference," says Sarah Gilbert, a virologist at Oxford University, who has been working on a universal flu vaccine for years.